yigiteren/platformer-controller-2d/README.md

 # Yern's Platformer Controller 2D

+### Update: This archive is now archived, and will no longer receive any updates.

 A fully customizable platformer controller for Unity.
 A platformer controller that doesn't feel like you are floating in the air, and feels good to play instead.

 <p align="center">